Health, Wellness, and Occupational Studies

 Our mission is to develop caring, collaborative scholars through a dynamic, student-centered, occupation-focused educational program.

 Our vision is to address society's occupational needs by fostering excellence in health, wellness, and occupational studies through teaching, scholarship, and service.

-The Health, Wellness, and Occupational Studies program gives students a broad education that will prepare them for a variety of career paths.
-Students are prepared for opportunities including application to graduate programs in occupational therapy, physical therapy, counseling, special education, public health, or related health professions — as well as professional careers as an assistive technology professional, wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.
+Our program in Health, Wellness and Occupational Studies gives students a broad education that will prepare them for a variety of career paths.
+Students will be prepared for opportunities including application to graduate programs in occupational therapy, disability studies, physical therapy, counseling, or related health professions, as well as a career as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.

-At the conclusion of the program, the Health, Wellness, and Occupational Studies student will:
+At the conclusion of the program, the HWOS student will:

 - Critically analyze concepts of health and wellness through application at the personal (micro), population (meso), and societal (macro) levels.